night0-git/thread-pool/README.md

 # Project overview

-The interface provided is simply a `ThreadPool` for user to submit tasks to be executed on the background.
+The interface provided is simply a `ThreadPool` for user to submit tasks to be executed on the background, and a `Future` type to poll the result of the task.

 The core mechanic of task allocation is that a thread will try to steal from other threads after it has exhausted its own pool.
 A lock-free single producer - multiple consumer (SPMC) deque is used to hold tasks, which was the hardest part to implement.